A Beginner’s Guide to Choosing Organic

 The staples above — organic milk, eggs, cheese, bread, etc. — plus decent selections of organic produce are available just about everywhere these days.
 Plus, sticking with whatever is available at your usual store means A) you’ll be more likely to stick to your list and your budget, and B) no worries about finding time for an extra trip to another store or navigating an unfamiliar layout.

 Sometimes organic foods will be off in a separate natural foods section, and sometimes they’ll be mixed into the regular aisles.
-Wherever they are located in your store, look for the green and white USDA Organic seal so you know the food is truly organic (“natural,” “non-GMO” and “antibiotic-free” don’t necessarily mean “organic” — learn more about what certified organic means here).
+Wherever they are located in your store, look for the green and white U.S. Department of Agriculture Organic seal so you know the food is truly organic (“natural,” “non-GMO” and “antibiotic-free” don’t necessarily mean “organic” — learn more about what certified organic means here).

 #4: Remember, organic junk food is still junk food.